Table of Contents

 The digestion of protein

-As we already know, protein digestion starts with the action of pepsin degrading proteins into peptides in the stomach.
+As we already know, protein digestion starts with the action of pepsin, which degrades proteins into peptides in the stomach.

-Digestion of protein into peptides continues via the enzymes in the pancreatic juice—trypsin, chymotrypsin, carboxypeptidase and elastase.
-All the enzymes have a slightly different effect, because each enzyme cleaves the peptide bonds between other amino acids.
-While trypsin, chymotrypsin and elastase cleave peptide bonds between a specific amino acid and its neighbor, carboxypeptidase separates amino acids at a peptide’s carboxyl terminus.
+Digestion of protein into peptides continues via enzymes in the pancreatic juice—trypsin, chymotrypsin, carboxypeptidase, and elastase.
+All the enzymes act slightly differently because each enzyme cleaves the peptide bonds between different amino acids.
+While trypsin, chymotrypsin and elastase cleave peptide bonds between a specific amino acid and its neighbor, the carboxypeptidase separates amino acids at a carboxyl terminus.

-Protein digestion is completed by two peptidases in the brush border:
+Protein digestion is completed by 2 peptidases in the brush border:

-Aminopeptidase cleaves amino acids at the peptide’s amino terminus.
+Aminopeptidase cleaves amino acids at the amino terminus of a peptide.

-Dipeptidase cleaves two amino acids that are linked through a peptide bond into individual amino acids.
+Dipeptidase cleaves a peptide bond into individual amino acids.